 The balanced equation to reduce body fat and cholesterol

 If you can follow a balanced diet with the right amount of good fat, controlled, sugar, or carbohydrates, enough protein and plenty of fiber, you no longer have to worry about the body fat or blood cholesterol levels.

-The main focus should be low carbohydrates and choosing complex carbohydrates than the simple sugars.
+The main focus should be low carbohydrates and choose complex carbohydrates than the simple sugars.
 Include lots of beneficial fats and plenty of lentils and beans.
 These protein sources also contain high fiber in it.
 Have at least one bowl of fruits or vegetables with every meal.
 Split the meals into smaller servings and increase the frequency.
 Here are some ideal food choices for the balanced diet

 I am not against sugars and neither is I saying that fat the best thing for you.
-All you need to do is to choose wise.
+All you need to do is to choose wisely.
 There are fats and fats and there are fats.
 You need to differentiate them from the good to bad.
 I believe that too much of sugar does not do you any good but too much good fat is good for the health at any age.
-Body sees the sugar or glucose as the energy resource only but the fats have got other duties.
+The body sees the sugar or glucose as the energy resource only but the fats have got other duties.
 We need to focus on those ‘other duties’ of fat to prevent the body fat development.